pravien/Database-Assignment_4/README.md

 ```

 ## Exercise 3 - backup and recovery
-The repository contains an SQL file *dump.sql* – a full logical backup – of the entire database, which will create the schema anew, create the different tables, and insert all the rows that were there at the time of the backup being made.
+The repository contains an SQL file *dump.sql* – a full logical backup – of the entire database, which will create the schema and the different tables, and insert all the rows that were there at the time the backup was made.

 In a Bash terminal, chance directory to ```/Database-Assignment_4``` and type the command below to create the database *classicmodels*:
 ```bash